DARETNY/MLops_ready/README.md

 This project predicts the tip amount based on restaurant bill details using a machine learning model.
 The application is built with Python, features an interactive Gradio user interface, and is fully containerized with Docker for seamless deployment.

+You can reach the project directly in here : https://mlops-ready.onrender.com
 ---
 ## 📹 Showcase